Sunday, 31 May 2015

 Staying up all Night

-The Magen Avraham (OC 494) suggests a reason for the minhag to stay up all night to learn on Shavuos.
-The midrash relates that the Bnei Yisrael slept in on the morning of kabbalas hatorah and had to be woken up.
-To rectify this, we stay up each Shavuos night, learning Torah, thus preparing ourselves to receive the Torah anew.
+Answer: The Magen Avraham (494:1) quotes the midrash that relates how the bnei Yisrael slept in on the morning of kabbalas hatorah and had to be woken up.
+To rectify this, we stay up each Shavuos night, learning Torah, preparing ourselves to receive the Torah anew.

-The Mishna Berura (47:28) writes that there is a machlokes as to whether one who hasn’t slept may recite the Birchos Hatorah.
-He writes that one should either listen to someone else (who has slept) recite the berachos or have intent to fulfil the beracha before learning while saying ahava rabba.
-One doing this should learn immediately after Shacharis.
-The Mishna Berura writes that R’ Akiva Eiger held that one who had slept during the day for at least half an hour is considered to have slept and may say all the berachos as usual.
+The Mishna Berura (47:28) addresses the issue of whether one who has not slept may recite birchos hatorah.
+Given the machlokes on this matter, one should either listen to someone else (who has slept) recite the berachos or have the intention to fulfil the beracha while saying ahava rabba, and then learn immediately after shacharis.
+R' Akiva Eiger maintained that one who had slept in bed during the day for at least half an hour is considered to have slept and may recite all the berachos as usual.

-One shouldn’t say the beracha on tzitzis, though should either hear the beracha from someone else (who says it on either their tzitzis or tallis) or borrow a tallis and recite the beracha on that (Mishna Berura 8:42; Rivevos Ephraim 8:500:18).
+Rather than recite the beracha on his own tzitzis, one should listen to another who is saying it or borrow a tallis and recite the beracha on that (Mishna Berura 8:42; Rivevos Ephraim 8:500:18).

-As the berachos of Elokai Neshama and hama'avir sheina both refer to waking up, one should ideally listen to someone else who had slept, say them.
-Failing that, the Mishna Berura (47:30) writes that one should say these berachos without Hashem’s name.
-R’ Ephraim Greenblatt (Rivevos Ephraim 8:500:14) writes that sefardim may say these berachos regardless.
+As the berachos of Elokai neshama and hama'avir sheina both refer to waking up, one should ideally listen to someone else who had slept recite them.
+Failing that, the Mishna Berura (47:30) advises that one should say these berachos without Hashem’s name.
+R’ Ephraim Greenblatt (Rivevos Ephraim 8:500:14) notes that Sefardim may say these berachos regardless.

-As for the other birchos hashachar, the Mishna Berura (46:22) writes that one should say them all oneself, as they are all berachos praising Hashem and not dependent on personal circumstances (See Kaf Hachaim OC 46:50; Rivevos Ephraim 8:500:16).
+For the other birchos hashachar, the Mishna Berura (46:22) writes that one should say them all oneself, as they are all berachos praising Hashem and not dependent on personal circumstances.

 Beracha on Medication